Ronald DiPerna

 In the last part of his career he worked with Pierre-Louis Lions on integro-differential equations in the kinetic theory of gases (Cauchy problem for Boltzmann equations) and the plasma physics generalization (Vlasov equation).
 He also worked on singularities in compressible flow.
 DiPerna with Andrew Majda began in 1986 research on the question of the existence of solutions to the Euler equations in two dimensions with initial conditions that are found in the evolution of vortex sheets.
 DiPerna and Majda introduced the Concentration-Cancellation Method.

 DiPerna was a Guggenheim Fellow for the academic year 1984–1985 and a Sloan Fellow for the academic year 1978–1979.
 In 1986 he was an invited speaker at the International Congress of Mathematicians in Berkeley 1986 and gave a talk Compactness of solutions to nonlinear PDEs.

 He was married to Maria E. Schonbek, a professor of mathematics at the University of California, Santa Cruz and had a daughter.
-In his honor, the University of California at Berkeley established the DiPerna Lectures in Applied Mathematics.
+He died in Princeton, New Jersey in 1989, and in his honor the University of California at Berkeley established the DiPerna Lectures in Applied Mathematics.